 - Fry the pork loin in the oil until it's cooked through and golden brown.

-- Place the peppers, pork loin, ham and tomatoes between the bread to assemble the bocadillo.
+- Layer the peppers, pork loin, ham, and tomatoes in between the two pieces of bread to assemble the bocadillo.

-- Serve with mojo picón or garlic alioli on the side.
+- Cut into smaller pieces if desired, and serve with mojo picón or garlic alioli on the side.

 Notes